edgedb/edgedb/docs/datamodel/annotations.rst

 User-defined annotations
 ------------------------

-To declare a custom constraint type beyond the three built-ins, add an abstract annotation type to your schema.
+To declare a custom annotation type beyond the three built-ins, add an abstract annotation type to your schema.
 A custom annotation could be used to attach arbitrary JSON-encoded data to your schema—potentially useful for introspection and code generation.